wookiehangover/wookiehangover.com/writing/lessons-from-the-jerk.md

 **This is universally good advice.**

-I may not believe in any higher power, but showing up and a willingness to work gives you more advantages than not.
+I may not believe in any higher power, but showing up and being willing to get your hands dirty gives you more advantages than not.

 I may not be anything other than an average white american man, but I sure as hell don't trust any authority figure.
 It's a reasonable precautionary measure.